Jemma Siles: Career

 Siles initially gained attention after posting a cover on Facebook of Anne-Marie and Clean Bandit's "Rockabye" in January 2017 which was reposted by the Facebook page Radio One (Lebanon) and reached over half a million views in just a few weeks.
 She later posted a multitude of videos and reached almost 200,000 views on her own post of "Symphony (Clean Bandit song)" by Zara Larsson and Clean Bandit.
 Siles then went onto work with DJs Olivia Nervo and Miriam Nervo on the track "Like Air" which was released in December 2017.

 "Like air" reached over 1.8 million streams on Spotify alone by April 2018 and is played in major festivals all over the globe.

 In May 2018, Siles released her debut single.
 "D.A.M.N." which takes influence from Taylor Swift, Tove Lo and George Maple while still maintaining her own artistry.
 Siles went on to win Australian Songwriter Of The Year 2018 (Contemporary/Pop Dance Category), judged by APRA AMCOS and presented by the ASA.

 Late 2018 Siles supported Indiana Massara, Tayler Holder and Zach Clayton on their tour of Australia.
 Performing at 170 Russel in Melbourne, Royal on the Park Hotel in Brisbane and Astor Theatre in Perth.

 Siles released her second single "Light Me Up" early 2019 and "out of my head" end of 2019.
+She has since released 3 more singles "Never loved", "Nothing to Fear", and "Tell me all your lies" in 2025.
+With her debut EP to come soon (end of November).
+Her EP will consist of 6 tracks (her 3 singles released 2025 and 3 unreleased songs).